Businesses are overwhelmed with information, which means it often goes ignored.

 Businesses have been taking advantage of quantitative data for a long time now, but there are so many more insights they can gain from qualitative data.

 Fortunately, text analysis tools make it easy to gain true value from this raw data.
 By combining both quantitative and qualitative data analysis, businesses can spot trends and truly begin to understand their customers.

 Use everyday tools, like Excel, to analyze your data and understand what’s happening.
-Then power up your data analysis with machine learning tools, like MonkeyLearn, to understand the ‘why’ behind the numbers, trends, and patterns.
+Then power up your data analysis with AI machine learning tools, like MonkeyLearn, to understand why numbers and curves are fluctuating.